mui/mui-x/docs/data/data-grid/column-groups/column-groups.md

 You can define the column grouping structure by providing the `columnGroupingModel` prop to the grid.
 This prop receives an array of column groups.

-A column group is defined by at least two attributes:
+A column group is defined by at least two properties:

 - `groupId`: a string used to identify the group
 - `children`: an array containing the children of the group